tohhongxiang123/Blog/notes/AP Computer Science A - Java Programming/AP CS A - Polymorphism and Advanced Data Structures/Week 3/Exceptions.md

 - Possible to catch multiple exceptions from a single try
 - Catches must be ordered from lowest subclass to highest superclass
+    - If we put the most general class `Exception` in the first catch block, since all other exceptions extend `Exception`, the first catch block is matched and will run
     - Similar to multiple if else statements, only the first matching try-catch block will run

 ```java
 try {